BMarelli/list-func-solver/README.md

 4. Run `stack run` to start the REPL.

 ## Usage
 The REPL accepts expressions of recursive list functions.

+### Basic list functions
 The following functions are available:
 - `zero_left`: add zeros to the left of a list.
 - `zero_right`: add zeros to the right of a list.
 - `delete_left`: delete the leftmost element of a list.